Tarun-space-S/Water_Quality_predictor/README.md

 Using popular and powerful python libraries i have deduced the best Machine Learning model to give the correct predection with the highest accuracy.

+## Set-up

+Download the dataset.csv file which has all the recorded data we use.
+Download the Water_Quality_MI_Project.ipynb into jupyter notebook Run all the commands
+If you dont have any depenencies "pyton -m pip install \library_name\"

 ## Libraries

 ```bash